Thanksgiving is Thursday, which means a few things:

 And if you’re at the wrong house, you’re also going to have to watch Fox News, along with commentary provided by whichever relative has the least actual grasp on reality.
 We’ll call that relative Uncle Troll.

-Uncle Troll relishes the opportunity to come to Thanksgiving dinner—but not because he is a grateful soul who cherishes the company of friends and family at the special time.
-No, Uncle Troll looks forward to this day each year because he can shout his opinions proudly into a room full of people who love him and won’t punch him or tell him he’s a fucking moron.
+Uncle Troll relishes the opportunity to come to Thanksgiving dinner.
+No, it’s not because he’s a grateful soul who cherishes the company of friends and family at the special time.
+Uncle Troll looks forward to this day each year because he can shout his opinions proudly into a room full of people who love him and won’t punch him or tell him he’s a fucking moron.

-The room of non-confrontational, deferential WASP’s will prompt Uncle T to go far beyond bumper sticker politics.
+The mere presence of mostly non-confrontational, deferential family members will prompt Uncle T to go far beyond bumper sticker politics.